-Pinterest is a wellspring of traffic for many bloggers, and vertical pins perform tremendously better than horizontal.
+Pinterest is a wellspring of traffic for many bloggers, and vertical pins typically perform better than horizontal.
 You should be making several tall pins for each blog post, which means you need a supply of good photos to choose from.

 So what’s a blogger to do when most images on free stock photo sites are horizontal?

 Do what bloggers do and be creative!

 Here are six ways to make use of the (otherwise perfect) horizontal photos you find.

 1. Crop it

 Obvious, I know, but it has to be said.
 Identify the best vertical section of the photo and crop out the rest.
 You can also zoom in and crop different parts of an image to make several different pins from the same photo.